 prizes.
 Auburn’s winner will also have the opportunity to represent the

-Once a student begins his or her presentation, the clock begins to run.
+Once a student begins their presentation, the clock begins to run.
 With 30 seconds to go, the timekeeper holds up a sign.
 A bell chimes at the end of the 3-minute period.
-If a competitor breaks any of the competition rules, he or she is disqualified.
+If a competitor breaks any of the competition rules, they are disqualified.

 Each judge assigns competitors a score of 1 through 10 for each of the three criteria.
-Once presentations are over, the judges' scores are combined and the student with the highest points tally is declared the winner.
-Additionally, the audience casts their own ballots to select a winner for the People's Choice Award.
-(The People's Choice Award is not awarded during the preliminary).
+Once presentations are over, the judges’ scores are combined and the student with the highest points tally is declared the winner.
+Additionally, the audience casts their own ballots to select a winner for the People’s Choice Award (which is not awarded during the preliminary).

 Prize money awarded at the 3MT final:

 The winner and runner-up are both eligible to receive the People’s Choice award.
 Prize money is deposited into each competitor’s student account.